dashhive/wallet-ui/README.md

 - [ ] Add side-by-side view for contacts to display the XPubs that represent both you & the contact in the connection

 ### Stage 4 - QA
 - [ ]

+### Backlog
+- [ ] style(julius): Is there some reason it is necessary to use the terms “disconnect” and “add wallet” as opposed to just “log in” and “log out”?
+- [ ] Tutorializing for the user
+  - [ ] doc(julius): Minor aspects of user understanding: how does the wallet actually work?
+What information is your browser storing when you create a wallet?
+Is it downloading a temporary self custodial wallet into the browser session?
+How does that work, where is it saved to?
+How does locking work?
+- [ ] doc(julius): User experience: should you be able to create a new alias every time you log back in?
+- [ ] style(julius): Minor visual design notes: the landing page feels slightly “empty”.
+Awkward side columns.
+- [ ] feat: Maybe we should use the big empty space in the contacts list to recommend pairing with other prominent wallets (mobile wallet, Desktop wallet, etc).
+  - [ ] DCG’s mobile wallet definitely needs to display a QR for its xpub address.
+  - [ ] We need to support importing raw xpubs if we don’t already.
+- [ ] style: Top button is “adjective noun”, bottom two buttons are “verb noun”.
+Maybe make it consistent.
+- [ ] feat: Every time I click Request the wallet generates a new address.
+This might be unsettling for users.
+Need to rethink this functionality.
+Side note/question: Is this cycling through the 0 index on the HD path when no contact is selected?
+Either way, we may want to put our own username in the alias input box by default, which would be the default funding mechanism.
+- [ ]